mbecker12/learning-drones/README.md

 starts a simple neuroevolution algorithm to train and evolve the controller unit within the drones of a population.

 Current objective is to collect a coin and/or stay in the air for as long as possible.

+_Status Quo:_ Training is enabled, but the training is not very successful as of yet.
+Some things can be improved, such as:
+* Parallelization of fly() function
+* Training strategy:
+    - Tune hyperparameters such as mutation rate, crossover rate, ...
+    - Tune rewards for time in air, distance to coin, coin collected, crashed, and so on

+### Result

+To see the best drone of a certain training run in action, execute

+    bash show_best_drone.sh ${execution_time}

 ## Test Framework
 You can write unit tests for your code by placing files of test classes in the ./test directory.